theSaarco/krb5-helm/README.md

     kubectl -n default-tenant exec -ti krb-client-krb-client-client -c krbclient -- /bin/bash
     ```

-2. Verify that the sidecar indeed was able to share the ticker cache properly with this container:
+2. Verify that the sidecar indeed was able to share the ticket cache properly with this container:

     ```bash
     $ klist